ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen3.md

 | 17-48           | 12          | 10        |
 | 49+             | 12          | 15        |
 {: caption="General purpose profile family limits for vCPU, maximum volumes, and maximum network interfaces" caption-side="bottom"}

+### Boot volume profiles
+{: #general-purpose-volume-profiles}

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Intel Gen 3 instances if secure boot is needed.
+Second-generation boot volumes with the `sdp` profile do not support secure boot.

 ## Dedicated host profiles
 {: #general-purpose-dh-profiles-gen3}